 If you're a developer, there are a few factors you need to consider before committing to buying a new laptop.

 Processor – The CPU (central processing unit) is a chip on the laptop's motherboard.
 The best processors have multiple cores with multiple threads and provide more than 2.4 GHz of computing power (or clock speed).
-Programmers need a workstation with the best processors to help ensure un-interrupted workflow.
+Programmers need a workstation with the best processors to ensure uninterrupted workflow.

 RAM – The cloud makes storage a little less critical, but programs still rely on RAM for memory, so it's essential to have enough RAM to support your compute-intensive programs.
-The absolute minimum recommended is 8 GB, 16 GB is the standard, and 32 GB is the ideal for professional developers who work with big projects and lots of files.
+The absolute minimum is 8 GB, 16 GB is the standard, and 32 GB is the favorite of professional developers who work with big projects and lots of files.